Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

 >
 >
 > ## Python Implementation
 > This approach is based on a decision tree classification algorithm which was created to assist with identifying fallow agricultural lands based on Normalized Difference Vegetation Index (NDVI) thresholds.
 This tutorial will walk you through running F.A.M. for the state of Washington.
 For future runs, you will need to provide your own inputs, however for this example the inputs are already provided.
-This implementation uses the pandas ecosystem with the application Data Frames as the main storage container.
+This implementation uses the pandas ecosystem with the use of Data Frames as the main storage container.
 >
-> If at any point you experience trouble with one of the functions you can use a help command within the script for additional insight.
+> If at any point you experience trouble with one of the functions you can use a `help()` command within the script for additional insight as shown here:
 ```python
 help(name_of_function)
 ```
 >
 > ## Understanding the Algorithm
 > Script modification will need to be made based on your specific inputs.
 The current format of the algorithm varies slightly state by state, however the fundamental structure is very similar.
-On a high level of abstraction the F.A.M. algorithm preforms these tasks in order:
+On a high level of abstraction the F.A.M. algorithm performs the following tasks sequentially:
 > - Read and pre-process input data
 > - Calculate NDVI maximums over a 5 year user-defined historical period
 > - Make initial classification on data partitioned by season
 > - Reclassify observations in post-processing
 > - Export results
 >
 > This script is written in a functional programming style, where the main calls take place in the last few lines of code.
-To help you understand the logic will start at the beginning and work our way down.
+To better help you understand the logic behind F.A.M., we will start at the beginning and work our way down.
 >
 ```python
 # field status                        cdl